SlapperAutoMapper/Slapper.AutoMapper/README.md

 Slapper.AutoMapper is a single file mapping library that can convert dynamic data into static types and populate complex nested child objects.

-Another way of stating it is that it allows you to convert an `IDictionary<string, object>` to a strongly typed object.
+It primarily converts C# dynamics and `IDictionary<string, object>` to strongly typed objects and supports populating an entire object graph by using underscore notation to underscore into nested objects.

 Why use an IDictionary?
-Because a C# dynamic can easily be cast to one allowing this library to be used in a variety of ways.
+Because a C# dynamic ( well really an ExpandoObject ) can easily be cast to one allowing this library to be used in a variety of ways not only with dictionaries of property names and values but with dynamics as well.

 Okay, so what... doesn't other ORMs do this?

 Answer: Yes and no but the philosophy of this project is much different.
-This small single file library is meant to be used as a piece/lego block in a larger solution and puts a great emphasis on its ability to map to complex nested properties such as mapping a Customer and it's list of Orders and it's list of OrderDetails.
+This small single file library is meant to be used as a building block in a larger solution and puts a great emphasis on its ability to map to complex nested properties such as mapping a Customer and it's list of Orders and it's list of OrderDetails.

 ###Is this an ORM?###